1. Organize “In Memory of. Aasiya: Domestic Violence Awareness Day”

 - Is silence being used as a weapon?

-Once you have done this personal audit, seek Allah’s forgiveness if you feel it is required and then sit down with a pen and a paper to plan for a better life.
+Once you have done this personal audit, make dua for forgiveness from Allah if you feel it is required and then sit down with a pen and a paper to plan for a better life.

 3. Name something after Sister Aasyia